 But John loves to barter and trade for stuff, almost as much as he likes making music and building unique and interesting guitars.
 He wanted that ugly old cab with the unloved speaker, and wouldn't accept them as a gift.
 So I did end up with that funky Les Paul, but I took the pickups, tuners, and most of the hardware bits off and gave them back to John, keeping just the control pots and switch.

 Although these inexpensive low-end Epiphones are made of some strange space-age faux wood, they're really okay, except for the low-quality tuners, bridge, and pickups.
 This particular guitar had a neck I really liked, with a chunky, solid feeling '50s profile, and no fret wear at all.
 Almost unplayed, and pretty much like new, except for the badly done "relic" job on the body:

-I'm not a fan of the whole relic thing in general - you know, if you want a beat up looking guitar, get a new or used one and play the shit out of it, and in the process become a better guitar player too - but I'm also a believer that whatever you own, you have the right to mess it up.
+I'm not a fan of the whole relic thing in general - you know, if you want a beat up looking guitar, get a new or used one and play the shit out of it, and in the process become a better guitar player too.
+But I'm also a believer that whatever you own, you have the right to mess it up.
 And mess it up is what the original (or second?) owner did, to this poor Epi LP Special.

-Soon after I got this guitar from John, I noticed that small paint chips, red on one side and black on the other, were being left behind wherever I'd lain the Epi down - on the couch, the kitchen table, or the workbench.
+Soon after I got this Junior / Special from John, I noticed that small paint chips, red on one side and black on the other, were being left behind wherever I'd lain the Epi down - on the couch, the kitchen table, or the workbench.
 Since the relic job didn't include a primer or sanding between coats, the new finish was beginning to lift off.
 One night I absentmindedly started picking away at it with a fingernail, and a whole bunch of paint came quickly off:

 At the same time, I grabbed an unused Telecaster pickguard and placed it on the Epiphone body: